inlbk/Getting-and-Cleaning-Data-Course-Project/README.md

 Description of Tidy Data Set
 ============================

 HARmeanByPair contains the average, computed by subject/activity pair, of each variable containing mean or standard deviation information found in the online data at URL http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones.
-See the CodeBook.md document for a detailed description of the data in the HARmeanByPair tidy data set.
+See the "CodeBook.md" document in this repository for a detailed description of the data in the HARmeanByPair tidy data set.